Day 2 – Noosa to Gold Coast

 PlugShare displays the charging locations in three colours – brown, green and orange.

 It is the orange ones that we are interested in – DC ‘fast chargers’.
 The brown and green icons represent Type 2 AC chargers – at shopping centres and holiday accommodation.
-These chargers are generally rated to charge at 7-11kW, which is fine for locals who may be topping up while at the shops for a couple of hours, or for those who have access to holiday resort / accommodation chargers for overnight charging.
+These AC chargers are generally rated to charge at 7-11kW, which is fine for locals who may be topping up while at the shops for a couple of hours, or for those who have access to holiday resort / accommodation chargers for overnight charging.

 And not all the orange icons are suitable either.
 If they are Tesla chargers, they may or may not be available to non-Tesla vehicles.
 And if they are available, you might find yourself paying 85c/kWh for the privilege of using one!